Free Hypnosis Scripts

 - Some of these scripts in the sections below are linked to other websites.
 Please read the terms and conditions of that site regarding the use of that script.

 - Due to websites removing pages, sometimes a link no longer operates.
-If this is the case, please advise us so we may remove the dead link.
+If this is the case, please advise us so we may remove the dead link or find it somewhere else.

 - Most of the scripts on this website been sourced from various sites where scripts where scripts were provided free or have been offered to us to include in this collection.